FikaWorks/deploy-kubernetes-addons-makefile-example/README.md

 accross environment.
 The steps to execute the deployment of an application are independant from each other which provide flexibility.

+> Bear in mind that you can adjust this framework to deploy components that are unrelated to Kubernetes, for example it can adjusted to apply a Terraform state.

 ## Overview

 Each application should be stored into its own directory.
 Each Makefile